-Limit your alcohol to a moderate level.
-This means 2 or fewer drinks per day for men and 1 drink for women.
+Limit your alcohol intake to a moderate level.
+This means two or fewer drinks per day for men and one or fewer drinks for women.
 One drink equals a 12-ounce bottle of beer, a 5-ounce glass of wine, or 1.5 ounces of liquor.

 If you have high cholesterol, do not just try to lower the number.
 Instead, focus on lowering your risk for heart disease.
 Exercise raises your HDL (good) cholesterol level.
 Decreasing your intake of saturated fat lowers your LDL (bad) cholesterol.
 Changes in both numbers helps make you healthier overall.

 Medication may be needed for some people.
 Statins are one type of drug that not only lower cholesterol, but also lower heart disease risk in some people.
 Statins should be used along with healthy lifestyle habits.
 If you are prescribed a statin and your cholesterol numbers improve, this does not mean that you should be sedentary and eat whatever you want.
 You will still need to focus on other modifiable risk factors.